justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 plt.show()
 ```

+The resultant image below shows how multiple areas are detected and classified.
+However, we can apply some RI(TM) (aka. *real* intelligence) to only pick the region of the sourdough starter.
+There are many ways to do this, but the simplest was to simply set a minimum area requirement.
+As long as it's high enough, it should ignore all the other regions.

 {{<img caption="Minimum area is required since other areas will register as a detected region." src="/imgs/blog-imgs/sourdough-starter-monitor/min-area.png" >}}

-Due to camera perspective and the jar curvature, the boundary between the two regions is not actually straight.
+Due to the camera perspective and curvature of the jar, the boundary between the two regions is not actually straight.
 This was solved by taking a much narrower cropped region, which you will see below in the animated timelapses.

 {{<img caption="This may have been a bit easier with a square container..." src="/imgs/blog-imgs/sourdough-starter-monitor/first-thresh.png" >}}

+This is enough to get scripting; on to the data!

 ## The Results

+The five timelapses below show the sourdough starter from different dates.
+The boundary tracking algorithm is reasonably well at detecting the correct height, but there are occasional outliers that cause the errors.
+However, the overall trend of the growth is still captured.

 ### May 29, Left Jar
 {{<loop-vid caption="The rise on the left jar had the cleanest growth trace." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-05-29 Levain Timelapse.mp4">}}